-Oral health is a cornerstone for overall wellness.
-Unfortunately, many Americans living in rural areas lack access to dental care.
-Poor oral health impacts the lives of rural Americans in myriad ways.
-That’s why Community Dental Partners has made it our mission to increase access to dental care for people living in geographically isolated areas in America and abroad.
+Oral health is a cornerstone of overall wellness.
+Unfortunately, many Americans living in rural areas lack access to dental care, which impacts their lives in myriad ways.
+That’s why CDP’s mission is to increase access to dental care for people living in geographically isolated areas.

 Rural Communities Need More Dentists

 The U.S. Census Bureau defines rural as what is not urban—that is, after defining individual urban areas, rural is what is left.
-However, this definition can be complicated by urban expansion and other factors.
-By definition, accessing medical and dental care is more difficult in rural areas due to increased distance between destinations and lower concentration of providers within a reasonable distance.
+However, urban expansion and other factors can complicate this definition.
+Accessing medical and dental care is more difficult in rural areas due to the increased distance between destinations and a lower concentration of providers.
 Compounding the challenges of geographical isolation, however, results in fewer dentists available to rural communities.

 Whether defined as rural, nonmetro, or just underserved, many communities in the U.S. lack access to dental care.
 The impacts of insufficient dental healthcare can be severe and far-reaching.
 Statistics show that rural communities see a higher incidence of rampant decay in children, advanced periodontal disease, and the chance of developing an abscess in adults.
 These poor oral health outcomes lead to more missed school days, more time off work, negative impact on speech, poor nutrition, and low self-esteem.
 Poor access to dental healthcare also increases risk factors for other systemic diseases.
 A few examples include cardiovascular disease, pancreatic cancer, and many others.